Magical Places in Manhattan

 13. The Bridge at Highbridge Park

 Beneath a 200-foot water tower, this magical stone-arch bridge stretches over the Harlem River and connects Upper Manhattan to Highbridge, Bronx.
 It's the oldest standing bridge in New York City and once served as part of the Croton Aqueduct.
-It stretches to about a third of a mile and rises 140 feet above the water.
+It about a third of a mile long and rises 140 feet above the water.
 Along its brick-paved walkway are lampposts and views of the surrounding city and boats passing below.
 It reopened in 2015 as an increasingly popular pedestrian walkway and bike path.
 If you're lucky, you can walk up the inside of the water tower during a tour hosted by the Parks Department and Open House New York.
-The park surrounding the bridge has many facilities including a skate park and an outdoor pool featured in In the Heights.
+The park surrounding the bridge has many facilities, including a skate park and an outdoor pool featured in In the Heights.
 The nearest subway station is 181st St on the 1 train.

 14. The Hills at Governors Island